tel/scala-maia/README.md

 ## Etymology

-Maia is Greek for "midwife", but more directly it refers to the maieutic, or socratic, method---a didactic method of having a discussion through a series of questions and answers.
+Maia is Greek for "midwife" and name of the eldest of the Pleiades, but more directly it refers to the maieutic, or socratic, method---a didactic method of having a discussion through a series of questions and answers.

 ## Contributing